moheebprojects/UK-Housing-Forecast/README.md

 Note: Due to GitHub's file size restrictions, the dataset is not included in this repository.
 After downloading, place the CSV file in the data/ folder before running the scripts.

-Note: Due to GitHub's file size restrictions, the dataset is not included in this repository.
-After downloading, place the CSV file in the data/ folder before running the scripts.

 ## Tools & Libraries

 - Python (Pandas, NumPy)